Registration opens April 1, 2026 Register by: June 26, 2026

 Your medications

-Your bedding (bunk house beds are single/twin beds) OR tent-camping gear if you prefer (camp sites available)
+Your bedding for cabin beds OR tent camping gear if you prefer (camp field available)

 BYOB if you want alcohol